Hackebein/docker-ts3server/README.md

+## Build issues: There is a TLS issue in the build pipe that results into a wrong `latest` tag.
+Please use tag `3.13.6` instead!

 # What is TeamSpeak 3?

 TeamSpeak is a proprietary voice-over-Internet Protocol (VoIP) application for audio communication between users on a chat channel, much like a telephone conference call.
 Users typically use headphones with a microphone.
 The client software connects to a TeamSpeak server of the user's choice, from which the user may join chat channels.